theREALdebater/eclat/doc/eclat/building.md

 normal for the version number to be specified like this.
 Instead, it is normally omitted, and then the version number of the module will be automatically taken from that of the library.

-?????If
-the version has been explicitly set, the command `modver -a` (or `module-version --auto`) will set it back to automatic.

-The module is set to belong to one [module class](../pxcr/modules.md#classes), also named `acme.fgs.gat`.
+The module is set to belong to one [module class](../pxcr/modules.md#classes), also named `ACME.FGS.GAT`.

-?????If the module belongs to just one module class, whose ID is the same as the module ID, then the class doesn't need to be explicitly set.
+If the module belongs to just one module class, whose name is the same as the module ID, then the class doesn't need to be explicitly set.

 It can be imagined there is a corresponding [module class definition](../pxcr/mcd.md#example).

 ?????Finally, the module is set to contain all the exports (in the CWL) whose names begin with `acme.fgs.geo.` Note the use of the `*` wildcard.
 An asterisk must always be next to a `.`